luck4ever/luck4ever/README.md

 I am a professional Embedded Software Engineer.

 - 🔭 I’m starting a business in <b>Wu Xi, China.</b>
-- 🌱 I’m currently working on BLDC and PMSM.
+- 🌱 I’m currently learning on BLDC and PMSM.